wids-eria/Trails-Forward-server/trails forward overview.md

 ### Buildings
 1. **Outpost** - Enables the conservationist to get free survey data about a megatile tile and its immediate neighbors, as long as the player has at least two foresters.
 Cost is $200k to build, and $100k/year.
 2. **Park** - An outpost can be converted in to a natural park.
 This protects the tile's neighbors from others' purchase, increases donations (admissions fees), but also has a negative impact on the land (e.g, people taking wood turtles as pets).
+This action requires a paid contract with a Developer.
+Developers can also donate parks to a conservationist, which yields 10 Political Capital points.

 Quests
 ======